 The property shall be sold to the highest bidder who meets or exceeds the minimum bid.

 Terms of the Sale are CASH or cash equivalence.
+A financing option is now available for properties that sell for $20,000 or more.
+Contact the Property manager for details.
 At the time of sale, successful bidders must present a deposit equal to twenty percent (20%) of the minimum advertised bid (please round up to the nearest $10.00).
 Personal checks and business checks WILL NOT BE ACCEPTED.
 Certified checks should be made payable to: Josephine County.

-The Sheriff’s Deputy conducting the oral auction will not accept jump bids, but instead set the bid amounts as the auction progresses.
+The Sheriff’s Deputy conducting the oral auction will set the bid amounts as the auction progresses.
 The minimum bid is the opening bid.
 A bid for less than the minimum bid will not be recognized.
-Please hold up your number card and speak clearly when you bid and the Deputy will repeat the bid back to you.
+Please hold up your number card and speak your bid amount clearly when you bid and the Deputy will repeat the bid back to you.
 The Sheriff's Deputy will call the bid three times.
 After bids have been called three times and no further bids are offered, then the Deputy shall sell the parcel to the highest bidder.
 The individual with the winning bid will then wait until the end of the auction.
-At the conclusion of the auction proceed to the staff table, present your deposit and receive a Certificate of Sale.
+At the conclusion of the auction, proceed to the staff table, present your deposit and receive a Certificate of Sale.

 Once the deposit has been accepted from a successful bidder, the deposit is not refundable.